Hong Kong Airlines shrugs off cash flow concerns and says ‘it’s business as normal’ despite being under growing financial strain

 In the most recent example of belt-tightening, cabin crew were told that as of January 1, they would not be eligible for free food at hotels in Taipei or Sapporo during overnight stays, according to documents seen by the Post.

-Airbus data released this week showed the airline has three A350s and one A330 stored in France waiting to be paid for.
+A mismatch in Airbus data released this week showed the airline has a further three A350s and one A330 stored in France waiting to be paid for.
 These are worth a combined HK$9.5 billion at retail price, before discounts are included.

-An internal airline memo for overseas cabin crew said their HK$5,000 a month housing allowance would be changed to reflect length of service.
-Staff will get HK$7,000 a month housing allowance, there will then be a sliding scale, with those who have worked for the carrier for seven years or
+Now, new staff members will get HK$7,000 a month housing allowance, there will then be a sliding scale, with those who have worked for the carrier for seven years or more getting nothing.